janschill/cern-solid-code-investigation/presentations/201203-solid_world/presentation.md

 #### Desired Implementation

 1. Indico and Solid account linking
-    * Using server side/OAuth2 flow
+    * Using server-side/OAuth2 flow
-2. Read/write data (comments) to pods from Indico backend
+2. Read/write data (comments) from/to pods in Indico backend
     * Heavy lifting on the server-side

 ---